ayushptl1810/TDS-PROJECT-1/README.md

      - Words containing numbers or special characters
    - Caches word importance calculations for efficiency

-3. **Term Overlap** (10-15% weight):
+3. **Term Overlap** (15% weight):

    - Measures intersection between query terms and content
-   - Different weights for title (0.4-0.5) and content (0.8-0.9)
-   - Higher weights for forum posts vs. course materials
+   - Equal weights for both course materials and forum posts

+4. **Smart Content Processing**:

+   - **Intelligent Chunking**: Course content is split into semantic chunks (up to 3000 characters each) while preserving paragraph and sentence boundaries
+   - **Smart Content Selection**: For longer documents, selects the most relevant sections based on keyword importance
+   - **Deduplication**: Multiple chunks from the same document are combined and scored together
+   - **Full Context**: Gemini receives complete document content for better understanding

-4. **Forum Context Enhancement**:
+5. **Forum Context Enhancement**:
    - Includes parent and child posts for forum results
    - Maintains conversation context
    - Considers author roles (instructor/TA/student)

-The system dynamically learns what terms are important based on their usage patterns in the course materials and forum posts, rather than relying on predefined rules or stop words.
+The system dynamically learns what terms are important based on their usage patterns in the course materials and forum posts and provides comprehensive answers that combine both course materials and forum discussions, rather than relying on predefined rules or stop words.
 This allows it to:

 - Automatically identify technical and course-specific terminology
 - Adapt to new terminology as it appears in the course
 - Reduce the impact of common, non-informative words
 - Cache frequent calculations for better performance
+- Preserve semantic meaning when processing long documents
+- Provide comprehensive answers that combine both course materials and forum discussions

 The final score is a weighted combination of these factors, with results below the minimum threshold (default: 0.15) being filtered out.
 Results are then sorted by final score and returned with their original sources.